maarxx/SmarterScheduling/README.md

 #### Enter Smarter Scheduling

 This mod implements exactly that behavior we all want.
 Automatically.

-# Basic Explanation

-You'll add the mod.
-You'll enable the mod.
-By default, it won't do anything.
-That's okay.

-The dependency "ModButtons" will add a similarly-named tab in the bottom-right corner, with some control buttons.

-You'll probably want to turn this one ON for most of the time.
-You might turn it OFF during real emergencies, but then you'll probably turn it back ON after the crisis has been addressed.

-It will default back to OFF when you Save/Load, so remember to turn it back ON each time.

-While it is ON, the mod will automatically manage each pawn's Sleep / Recreation / Work schedules.
-You can open the Schedule tab and watch it work.

 The mod doesn't care what time it is, and doesn't worry about future scheduling -- it updates each pawn's whole schedule block to one uniform task/color, and then constantly changes it on the fly.